tobeshota/pipex/README.md

 ---

 # Description
-A pipe is a mechanism for connecting IO between processes.
+A pipe is a mechanism for connecting I/O between processes.
 By reimplementing pipes, you can deepen your understanding of redirection and pipes.

 # Usage